Sharpness of the percolation transition in the two-dimensional contact process: Introduction and statement of the main result

 Moreover, by separate arguments, so-called finite-size criteria hold: if the probability of $A$ is smaller than some absolute constant $\epsilon$, the cluster size is finite a.s. (and its distribution has exponential decay), while if it is larger than $1 - \epsilon$ the system percolates.
 Combining these things gives exponential decay of the cluster size for all $p$ smaller than $p_c$.

-Russo (\cite{Ru82}) proved a very general `approximate zero-one law' and showed that the above mentioned sharp-threshold phenomenon can be obtained from this more general law, using only a minimum of percolation arguments.
-In particular, in this way Kesten's `constructive, geometric' arguments could be avoided, which is very useful because carrying out such arguments turns out to be (too) hard in many dependent models.
-(We should note, however, that for independent percolation the `constructive' argument still gives the shortest self-contained proof, and that in {\em some} dependent models, see \cite{BaCaMe09}, it gives the only currently known proof).
+Russo \cite{Ru82} proved a very general ``approximate zero-one law'' and showed that the above mentioned sharp-threshold phenomenon can be obtained from this more general law using only a minimum of percolation arguments.
+In this way Kesten's ``constructive, geometric'' arguments could be avoided, which is very useful because carrying out such arguments turns out to be (too) hard in many dependent models.
+We should note, however, that for independent percolation the ``constructive'' argument still gives the shortest self-contained proof and that in {\em some} dependent models (see \cite{BaCaMe09}) it gives the only currently known proof.

-Unfortunately, the above-mentioned finite-size criteria involved a so-called RSW result of which no (`reasonably general') extension to dependent models was known.
-This explains why, for a long time, Russo's approximate zero-one law did not receive much attention in the percolation community.
-In the meantime, results related to Russo's approximate zero-one law, but considerably sharper and more explicit, were obtained (in other areas of probability and mathematics in general) by Kahn, Kalai and Linial (\cite{KaKaLi88}), Talagrand (\cite{Ta94}) and Friedgut and Kalai (\cite{FrKa96}).
-(See also \cite{Ro08}).
+Unfortunately, the above-mentioned finite-size criteria involved a so-called RSW result of which no (``reasonably general'') extension to dependent models was known.
+This explains why for a long time Russo's approximate zero-one law did not receive much attention in the percolation community.
+In the meantime sharper and more explicit results related to Russo's approximate zero-one law were obtained (in other areas of probability and mathematics in general) by Kahn, Kalai and Linial \cite{KaKaLi88}, Talagrand \cite{Ta94} and Friedgut and Kalai \cite{FrKa96}.
+(See also \cite{BKKKL} and \cite{Ro08}.)

-The importance for percolation of threse sharp-theshold results became clear much later, when Bollob\'as and Riordan (\cite{BoRi06a}) proved a more robust version of the RSW theorem which, combined with a clever use of the sharp-theshold results, led to the proof of the long-standing conjecture that the critical probability for random Voronoi percolation in the plane is $1/2$ (and that below $1/2$ this model has exponential decay).
-The robustness of these arguments led to similar results for several other two-dimensional percolation models (see \cite{BoRi06b}, \cite{BoRi08} and \cite{Be08}).
+The importance for percolation of these sharp-threshold results became clear much later when Bollob\'as and Riordan \cite{BoRi06a} proved a more robust version of the RSW theorem which, combined with a clever use of the sharp-threshold results, led to the proof of the long-standing conjecture that the critical probability for random Voronoi percolation in the plane is $1/2$ (and that below $1/2$ this model has exponential decay).
+The robustness of these arguments led to similar results for several other two-dimensional percolation models (see \cite{BoRi06b,Be08,BoRi08}).